alexherbo2/chrome-nano/docs/manual.md

 ### Configure the dynamic menu program

-You can also configure the dynamic menu program by importing and exporting settings in the **Options** page—Right-click the nano toolbar button and select **Options**.
+You can also configure the text editor program by importing and exporting settings in the **Options** page—Right-click the nano toolbar button and select **Options**.

 Example configuration: